 Notary Education is Key Performing the duties of a notary public can be a much more complex undertaking than many notary applicants imagine.
 To properly prepare themselves, all notary applicants should take either an online notary education course, or one in a live classroom environment.
 Notary education is actually required in a number of states, with more and more states promoting it or requiring it for their own notaries.
 Even veteran notaries should occasionally brush up their skills by taking a notary education course as a refresher.

-The Notary Stamp, Embossing Seal and Recordbook Nearly all notaries are required by their state laws to use an official seal of office when performing notarial acts.
+The Official Notary Stamp, Embossing Seal and Recordbook Nearly all notaries are required by their state laws to use an official seal of office when performing notarial acts.
 Notary seal requirements are set forth in state notary laws and administrative rules.
 The notary’s seal impression provides important commission information about the notary, such as name, commission number, commission expiration date, and state of commission.
 The most common seal style is the notary commission ink stamp.
 The embossing seal is also widely used.
 In addition, notaries in most states are required to record each notarial act in a notary recordbook (also called a notary journal) of notarial acts.
 It is a best practice for all notaries to use a recordbook (journal) even if not required by state law.